ANKershaw/youtube_video_ranks/README.md

 ```commandline
 python3 mage_pipelines_interactive.py
 ```
-Follow the prompts to run the pipelines.
+And follow the prompts to run the pipelines.

 You can check out the running pipelines by visiting the [Pipeline runs](http://localhost:6789/pipeline-runs) page

-## Results
+# Results
 After completing all steps above, you will have the following files:
 Google Cloud Storage
 * rankings_IN.parquet - API data from INvideos.csv.zip created in Mage pipeline Phase 1